Five easy ways to increase your property value in a weekend

 Work on your kerb appeal

 Take a day to clean your windows, mow the lawn and get rid of any weeds.
-For a few helpful tips on maximising your outdoor space at this time of year, read our ten steps to a colourful spring garden.
-Repainting your front door and adding new hardware (a letterbox, number and knocker) can really impress potential buyers, too.
+Repainting your front door, adding new hardware (a letterbox, number and knocker) and freshening up any fencing can really impress potential buyers.

 Make small rooms look bigger